US to Canada by Boat: Essential Border Requirements for Dogs and Cats

 Whether you're a US boater heading into the Gulf Islands or a Canadian boater visiting the San Juans, these regulations apply to all travelers.

-The Owner's Nationality Doesn't Matter: If you have a dog on board, you must meet the entry requirements for the country you are entering.
+The owner's nationality doesn't matter.
+If you have a dog on board, you must meet the entry requirements for the country you are entering.

-Captain Maria Faires in Prideaux Haven
+Captain Maria Faires, RD in Prideaux Haven

 Gear Up: Visit my Amazon Storefront for my hand-picked essentials.
 I've curated collections specifically for boaters and their furry first mates, as well as my must-have RV gear, boat essentials, and high-functioning galley and storage items.